keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

     (#times-and-expiry).

 `<IsExpanded>` (*EPH*)
-:   If a GUI implementation allows the user to expand and collapse sub trees,
+:   If a graphical implementation allows the user to expand and collapse sub trees,
     this element MAY contain a *BOOLEAN* indicating whether this group is expanded (`True`) or collapsed (`False`).
 A collapsed group hides all it's child groups when displayed as a tree.